“Only well-established crops lead to optimal N-fixation”

 On the farm of Klemens, Markus and Agnes Schmeink catch crops have always been used in order to build up soil organic matter and to prevent erosion.
 The pilot project of the agricultural department of North-Rhine Westphalia for the water framework directive also puts a focus on efficient nitrogen usage.

-Catch crops are important to the farming SYSTEM independent of greening requirements or water conservation acts.
-One urgent advice given from the Schmeinks’ to anybody who is interested in catch crop mixture cultivation: “If you want take advantage of these mixtures the catch crop cultivation has to be done properly.
+“If you want take advantage of these mixtures the catch crop cultivation has to be done properly.
 The main crop can only profit if the catch crop is well-established resulting in an optimal N-fixation, sufficient erosion control and deep rooting.
 Just to do the minimum in order to comply with the greening requirements achieves nothing.”